Shouree/storm-http-framework/doc/02-Storm/11-Command-line_options.md

 =====================

 By default, launching Storm `Storm` from the command line launches the REPL (i.e. an interactive session) for Basic Storm.
-This behavior can be changed by using different command-line flags.
+This behavior can be changed by using different command-line flags, or by passing files or directories as parameters.
+Storm will try to run code from any files specified directly (see below).

 To start a REPL of another language, pass `-l <language>`.
 For example: `Storm -l bs` to start the Basic Storm REPL.
+This can also be used to force starting the REPL if another option would cause something else to happen.

 To pass a string to the REPL of a language, use the flag `-c`.
 For example: `Storm -l bs -c 1+2` sends the expression `1+2` to the Basic Storm REPL.
 This flag can of course be used without the `-l` flag.